 WHAT DOES THE RED LIGHT DO?

 The red light treatment penetrates deeper (630-940 nm) but is less effective at killing bacteria.
-The red light also causes the release of molecules that produce new blood vessels and collagen, which aid in healing.
+Red light also causes the release of molecules that produce new blood vessels and collagen, which aid in healing.

 WHAT DOES THE BLUE LIGHT DO?